IhateCreatingUserNames2/OpenSkill/OpenSkillLib/Readme.md

 **This code contains bugs and errors , just with caution.**

 **The End Result i Expect to See in this Project is that it can Create a package, a skill  containing logical abstractions, scripts, markdowns, vectors, anything, everything in a package that can be used by any Agent, or LLM, local or remote, thru Context Alone, or Vector Injection.
-Not only that, but also Update that Skill, Evolve it, make it learn.
+Not only that, but also Update that Skill, Evolve it, make it learn.**

-**Graceful degradation.** Every injection mode has a fallback chain: cross-attention → prefix → verbalization → plain generation.
-The system works even with no trained injectors — it just uses the constraint text from SKILL.md instead.